WillisAHershey/sudoku/README.txt

 Sudoku Puzzle Solver

-Enter the puzzle as a series of arguments from left to right top to bottom, using dashes or zeroes for empty cells
+Enter the puzzle as a series of arguments from left to right top to bottom, using dashes, zeroes, or any other non 1-9 non-whitespace character for empty cells

 e.g. ./sudoku {2,0,0,3,4,0,0,.....}